Package 'tame'

 ...

-Additional arguments passed to the internal summary function.
+Additional arguments passed to the specific summary sub-function.

 Value